Racism. It stops with me.

 The Australian Human Rights Commission

-The challenge was to refresh the RISWM campaign to incorporate awareness of structural racism and its equally sinister sister, unconscious bias.
-However, this call to look beyond personal behaviours and tackle social and systemic disadvantages had the potential to alienate any audience triggered by the sheer possibility that they could be inadvertently racist.
-So, we got creative with the approach.
+The challenge was to refresh the RISWM campaign by incorporating awareness of structural racism and its equally insidious counterpart: unconscious bias.
+This call to look beyond personal behaviours and address systemic disadvantage risked alienating audiences who might be triggered by the suggestion that they could be inadvertently racist.

 Wins: